 Walk details below - Information about the route etc.

-South Devon cattle - playing silly beggars at the car park entrance.
-They were slow to move!
+South Devon cattle - playing silly beggars at the car park entrance - they were slow to move!

 Track of the old road that went down